-Costs of products primarily represents the cost of livestock ear tags generally used in connection with our verification programs.
-Livestock identification ear tags sold in connection with our verification offerings are purchased primarily from one supplier.
-However, there are numerous other companies which manufacture and market such ear tags.
+Costs of products primarily represents the cost of livestock EID ear tags generally used in connection with our verification programs.

 Costs of software and related consulting include direct costs of salaries and related fringe benefits, and software product support, including web-hosting fees.